Kuhlemeier-lab/Petunia_hybrid_pollinator_genetics/README.md

 ## Phenotype data

 The phenotype of the plants was collected and is available in file [phenotype_sequenced_individuals.csv](data/phenotype_sequenced_individuals.csv).
 For more details on how the phenotypic traits were measured see the publication methods.
+For details on the headers of the table, see [phenotype_header_info.csv](data/phenotype_header_info.csv).

 The figures showing the boxplots of the phenotype values and the statistical difference between admixture groups are produced with the script [phenotype_analyses_plots.R](code/phenotype_analyses_plots.R).
 The same script also performs a normality test.